h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 - Take a minute to read about how Driverless AI constructed the correlation graph.
 Learn more about how variables are color-coded to show their correlations.
 - Take the 'survived' variable and drag it slightly to look at the other variables correlated to the **survived** attribute.

 What variables are strongly correlated with the 'survived' variable?
-Based on the correlational graph, we can see that no correlations were inferred to the **survived** attribute based on the *titanic_train* dataset.
+Based on the correlation graph, we can see that no correlations were inferred to the **survived** attribute based on the *titanic_train* dataset.
 Although the graph inferred no correlation, that is not to say that we will not be able to predict whether someone will survive the titanic accident.
 Visualizing the dataset only gives us an idea/preview of what data will be used to train our model.
 As well, visualizing can allow for a deeper understanding while highlighting outliers.

 ![train-set-correlation-graph](assets/train-set-correlation-graph.jpg)